 Like any legal case, a probate case can't seem like an incredible frustration not only to you but to your family.
 Of course, having to probate a will or your estate means that you will have passed away.
 The irony to this situation is that the money in your estate will be used to pay for a court case that you stand to benefit nothing from directly.
-However, your family can stand to potentially lose or gain a great deal if you do not handle this situation well.
+However, your family can potentially lose or gain a great deal if you do not handle this situation well.
 The good thing for you and your family is that you can follow a roadmap towards solidifying your estate and preparing your family for life after you pass on- whenever that may be.

 However, as with any legal matter, there may be hurdles that you have to jump over to accomplish these positive things for your family.
 For one, there are costs associated with probating your estate.
 This should not come as a surprise to you.
 Additionally, there are costs associated with hiring an attorney to represent your estate in this case.
 Depending on the circumstances of your situation, you can end up spending a great deal of time and money on a probate case.